 8 Health Insurance Terms to Know Before Enrolling

-But if you think you’re one of the 4 percent who do know their coverage vocabulary, you might want to think again.
+And if you think you’re one of the 4 percent who do know their coverage vocabulary, you might want to think again.
 Most Americans totally overestimate how well they understand health insurance basics.

 1. Premium

 A premium is the fixed amount you pay the health insurance company each month for your health plan.
 Unless you cancel your plan, you will pay the set premium price regardless of how much (or little) you use your plan, and in addition to costs you may be charged for medical care.
-Many people qualify for government subsidies, which lower the price of monthly premiums.
+Many people qualify for government health insurance subsidies, which can lower the price of monthly premiums.

 2. Deductible